antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 The first is our investment in fundamentals.
 It's a bit odd to claim credit for these investments, since they also benefit non-containerized workloads.
 What might not be obvious is that more and more of the feedback we receive that influences our fundamentals investment is coming from developers who deploy containerized apps.
 There is a bias to containers with these investments.

 We are working on making .NET perform better in containers.
 We heard reports about [poor performance related to a change in .NET Core 3.1](https://github.com/dotnet/runtime/issues/622) late last year (which was later reverted).
-We are now investigating the performance of using .NET in high-density and other configurations to help inform what we expect will be a relatively scoped set of changes that unlock the next significant performance improvements in containers.
+We are now investigating the performance of using .NET in high-density and other configurations to help inform what we expect will be a relatively scoped set of changes that unlocks the next significant performance improvements in containers.
 It should be noted that [.NET Core 3.0 was a very big release for .NET and containers](https://devblogs.microsoft.com/dotnet/using-net-and-docker-together-dockercon-2019-update/), with the 3.1 issue being a small (and short-lived) blip.

 We are always looking for opportunities to improve the images we publish.
 This includes [reducing image size](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750), but also extending the set of images we publish.
 We have decided to [start publishing Windows Server Core images](https://github.com/dotnet/dotnet-docker/issues/1852) based on feedback we heard on GitHub and other sources.
 The following is an [example Dockerfile](https://github.com/mthalman/dotnet-docker/blob/e4a2c1b8696b4b8657a775d6ee8e72d69e650a2f/5.0/runtime/windowsservercore-1909/amd64/Dockerfile) that will be used when we start publishing these images.
 We've made other changes that [reduce the size of Windows Server Core images](https://devblogs.microsoft.com/dotnet/we-made-windows-server-core-container-images-40-smaller/), making them more attractive to use.

 Last, we are working to make it easier to work with container orchestrators and similar envionments.
 We are adding support for [OpenTelemetry out of the box](https://github.com/dotnet/runtime/issues/31372) so that you can [capture distributed traces and metrics from your application](https://opentelemetry.io/).
-We are also working on a new set of tools in the [dotnet/tye](https://github.com/dotnet/tye) that are intended to improve microservices developer productivity, both for development and deploying to Kubernetes.
+We are also working on a new set of experimental tools in the [dotnet/tye](https://github.com/dotnet/tye) repo that are intended to improve microservices developer productivity, both for development and deploying to a Kubernetes environment.

 ### Single file applications